 AVT. ΓΑΛΛΗNΟC ΑVΓ, Radiate, draped, and cuirassed bust right.

 KOINON ΘЄΣΣΑΛΩΝ, Athena Itonia striding right, hurling spear with right hand, shield on left arm; Δ (mark of value) to left.

 Article by Ilya Zlobin, world-renowned expert numismatist, enthusiast, author and dealer in authentic ancient Greek, ancient Roman, ancient Byzantine coins and beyond.

 For more great articles and videos on ancient coins, visit, http://www.trustedancientcoins.com/articles/

-Fascinating video about ancient coins.
-An expert numismatist posted this to educate people.
+An interesting video pertaining to ancient coins.
+An expert numismatist published this to educate people.

 from Trusted Ancient Coins – Feed http://www.trustedancientcoins.com/thessaly-greece-guide/amp/